ketkeearyamane/deel-writing-test/content/docs/user-guides/hris-integrations/getting-started.md

 ```
 * Replace the value for the header `Authorization` with your authorisation bearer token.
 * Replace the value for the header `X-Subscription-Key: ` with your subscription id.
 For more information, see [Prerequisites.](#Prerequisites)
   * Provide all the information about the specific employee in the `PersonalInfo` object.
+This object can be stored for both employee types - `applicant` and `employee`.
     * Replace the `personalInfoId` with a Version 4 UUID generated through your code.
     * Provide the basic, birth, and contact information in the `basicInfo`, `birthInfo`, and `contactInfo` objects respectively.
-* Provide all the information about the payroll employees in the `AdditionalEmployeeInfo` object.
+* Provide all the information about the payroll employees in the `AdditionalEmployeeInfo` object if the `employeeType` is `employee`.

 For more information on the fields in the request, see the complete [request body.](https://nmbrs.stoplight.io/docs/nmbrs-restapi/13c6a8d9c7190-create-employee#request-body)